Documentation Index

 Campaign Creation Process

 Campaigns are created through a visual flow builder that defines the messaging sequence.
-Each campaign consists of nodes (actions) connected by edges (flow paths).
+Each campaign consists of nodes (actions) connected by edges (flow paths).Step 1: Basic Information

 Campaign Name

-- Displayed in campaign list, statistics, and audit logs
+Required field that identifies the campaign:- Displayed in campaign list, statistics, and audit logs

 - Used for filtering and searching